aplteam/MarkAPL/Files/MarkAPL.md

 * ~~A colon (`:`) in a [footnote](#Footnotes) is replaced by `:<br>`.
 This can be switched off by setting [markdownStrict](#) to 1.~~

-  This was a bad idea and got removed from MarkAPL with version 6.0.0.
+  This was a bad idea and got removed from `MarkAPL` with version 6.0.0.
 Simply use `<br>` if you want/need a line break.

 * An APLer is used to double any quotes inside a text vector.
 That does _not_ work for backticks!
-If you need to show backticks in in-line code see [In-line code (verbatim)](#) for details.
+If you need to show backticks in inline code see [Inline code (verbatim)](#) for details.

-* Until version 12.0 HTML tags within paragraphs etc. survive untouched.
-Since version 12.0 MarkAPL is fully compliant with the "standard" in this respect, meaning that in order to write about HTML you must put the HTML code between backticks (making it in-line code) or mark it as a code block with fencing.
+* Until version 12.0 HTML tags within paragraphs etc. survived untouched.
+Since version 12.0 `MarkAPL` is fully compliant with the "standard" in this respect, meaning that in order to write about HTML you must put the HTML code between backticks (making it inline code) or mark it as a code block with fencing.

 #### Not implemented

-* Markdown in-line mark-up inside an HTML block is ignored.
+* Markdown inline markup inside an HTML block is ignored.
 Most of the time you can get around this by making the opening and closing HTML tag independent blocks; that would allow everything in between to be marked up like any other piece of Markdown.

 * All types of HTML blocks but one can, according to the CommonMark specification, interrupt a paragraph.
 There are no plans to implement this.